Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts

 \section{Introduction}

 \lettrine{F}{an} noise is a dominant source in modern turbofan aircraft, and its tonal character makes noise reduction critical for aircraft certification.
 Acoustic liners, typically a honeycomb core between a rigid backplate and a perforated facesheet, are the main passive treatment.
-Explicitly modeling the physics of a whole liner remains too expensive due to multiscale interactions --- such as acoustic-induced flow and boundary layer --- although small-scale high-fidelity simulations have recently become feasible \citep{paduano_impact_2025}.
+Explicitly modeling the physics of a whole liner remains too expensive due to multiscale interactions --- such as acoustic-induced flow and boundary layer --- although small-scale high-fidelity simulations have recently become feasible \citep{zhang2016Numerical, paduano_impact_2025}.
 Instead, liners are described by their acoustic impedance, $\Tilde{Z}(\omega) = \theta + \iu\chi$, with $\theta$ the resistance and $\chi$ the reactance.
 This frequency-dependent property serves as a boundary condition in acoustic models of aeroengine nacelles.

 The impedance of an acoustic liner depends on liner geometry~\citep{guess1975Calculation, jones2002effects} and operating conditions such as the Sound Pressure Level (SPL)~\citep{murray2012development}, grazing flow velocity amplitude~\citep{guess1975Calculation}, and flow profile~\citep{kooi1981Experimental}.
 Today, impedance eduction is the standard experimental approach for characterizing liners with grazing flow.
-It infers impedance from in-duct acoustic measurements and a duct propagation model, offering simpler instrumentation, higher repeatability, and broad applicability across liner designs~\citep{watson1999validation, jing2008straightforward, elnady2009validation, ferrante2016back, bonomoComparisonSituImpedance2024}.
+It infers impedance from in-duct acoustic measurements and a duct propagation model, offering simpler instrumentation, higher repeatability, and broad applicability across liner designs when compared to the earlier in situ (Dean’s) method.~\citep{watson1999validation, jing2008straightforward, elnady2009validation, ferrante2016back, bonomoComparisonSituImpedance2024, rashidi20253D, troian2017Broadband, zhao2025DeepLearningBased}.